itsWill/Blog/app/articles/writing_a_compiler.md

 * Type checking
 * Code generation

 The aim is simplicity and as such we try to keep the implementation under 1k lines of javascript.
-The decision to write the compiler in javascript is purely selfish and because I wanted to practice writing javascript but familiarize myself with the node environment.
+The decision to write the compiler in javascript is purely selfish a) because I wanted to practice writing javascript and b) familiarize myself with the node environment.
 So here is a disclaimer that I'm a biggenner at javascript, still getting familiar with the language and its quirks.
 So take the code here with a healthy dosage of salt and forgive me for any bad code, I swear it was not intentional.

 However a basic familiarity with the node environment and javascript is assumed so we won't go into explaining the properties of the language and the environment to much, this is to keep the tutorial shorter.

-The real value of this article will be in the discussion about the compilation ideas we implement the language, as well as in the final product.
+The real value of this article will be in the discussion about the compilation ideas as we implement the language, as well as in the final product.
 Having the developed a compiler for a language we can then extend the compiler and explore new areas of language design.
 I aim to give the know how and tools to do exactly that.

 We will be developing the compiler using TDD and building a test suite right along the compiler, this will allow you to have more confidence when you extend the compiler that it's still working as intended.